Coin: Lydian and Ionian electrum coins (c. 600 BC)

 The earliest inscribed coinage: electrum coin of Phanes from Ephesus, 625–600 BC.
 Obverse: Stag grazing right, ΦΑΝΕΩΣ (retrograde).
 Reverse: Two incuse punches, each with raised intersecting lines.

 The earliest coins are mostly associated with Iron Age Anatolia of the late 7th century BC, and especially with the kingdom of Lydia perhaps during the reign of Gyges, more certainly as electrum coins minted for king Alyattes of Lydia (died c.
 560 BC).

 Early electrum coins (an alluvial alloy of gold and silver, varying wildly in proportion, and usually about 40–55% gold) were not standardized in weight, and in their earliest stage may have been ritual objects, such as badges or medals, issued by priests.
 The unpredictability of the composition of naturally occurring electrum implied that it had a variable value, which greatly hampered its development.

-Most of the early Lydian coins include no writing ("myth" or "inscription"), only an image of a symbolic animal.
+Most of the early Lydian coins include no writing ("legend" or "inscription"), only an image of a symbolic animal.
 Therefore, the dating of these coins relies primarily on archaeological evidence, with the most commonly cited evidence coming from excavations of the foundation deposit at the Temple of Artemis at Ephesus, also called the Ephesian Artemision (which would later evolve into one of the Seven Wonders of the Ancient World).
 This was the site of the earliest known deposit of electrum coins inscribed as Phanes, dated to 625–600 BC from Ephesus in Ionia, with the legend ΦΑΕΝΟΣ ΕΜΙ ΣHΜΑ (or similar) ("I am the badge/sign/mark of Phanes/light") or just bearing the name ΦΑΝΕΟΣ ("of Phanes").
 Anatolian Artemis was the Πότνια Θηρῶν (Potnia Thêrôn, "Mistress of Animals"), whose symbol was the stag.
 It took some time before ancient coins were used for commerce and trade.
 Even the smallest-denomination electrum coins, perhaps worth about a day's subsistence, would have been too valuable for buying a loaf of bread.
 Maybe the first coins to be used for retailing on a large-scale basis were likely small silver fractions, hemiobol, Ancient Greek coinage minted by the Ionian Greeks in the late sixth century BC.

 In contrast Herodotus mentioned the innovation made by the Lydians:

 So far as we have any knowledge, they [the Lydians] were the first people to introduce the use of gold and silver coins, and the first who sold goods by retail.